pvermees/IsoplotRgui/README.md

 WantedBy=multi-user.target
 ```

-Note we are setting `User=wwwrunner` to use our new user and running
+Note we are setting `User=wwwrunner` to use our new user and we are
-it on port 3838.
+running it on port 3838.

 Then to make IsoplotR start on system boot type: